spacedrabbit/websitetemplates/README.md

 This is where you will control various general settings for things like site name (`<title>`) and description (`<meta name="description" content="...">`), date/time formatting for blog posts, default user roles, commenting, default image sizes, URL structure, and much more.
 If you are unsure of anything within this section, best to leave it at the default setting.

 ### Feed Them
+The Feed Them tab is where you can create shortcodes to display content from various social media feeds.
+You will usually need account access for any content you want to display in order to set appropriate settings or generate API keys, so you will need to work with the client team on most of the features here.

 ### Insights
+Insights is a plugin that comes with the Hestia theme and allows you to add features to your blog posts.
+Learn more at https://wordpress.org/plugins/insights/.

 ### Pixel Caffeine
+Pixel Caffeine is for adding Facebook Pixel tracking to your site for advanced insights via Facebook Advertising.
+If you client is not doing any Facebook advertising, than this can be left alone.

 ## Site Maintenance
 TFC does not offer post-launch maintenance, except for instances where our team caused errors or bugs.
 Upon launch, the client team will receive documentation on maintaining their site themselves.